MushuDG/MakerFr_I3-RS32-K/Documentation/3_Klipper_Installation_Guide.md

 ## 🎛️ Step 7: Install OctoPrint

-1. From the `Installation Menu`, type `6` to start octoprint installation.
+1. From the `Installation Menu`, type `6` to start OctoPrint installation.
-2. Enter `Y` to install Octoprint (this step may take a while.
-Don't quit during the installation.).
+2. Enter `Y` to install OctoPrint (this step may take a while.
+Don't quit during the installation).

 ## 🔧 Step 8: Configure Klipper

-1. From the main menu, use `4` to enter in the `advanced menu`.
+1. From the main menu, use `4` to enter the `Advanced Menu`.
-2. Type `2` to enter the klipper firmware building setup.
+2. Type `2` to enter the Klipper firmware building setup.
 3. Enter these parameters:

 ```bash
 [*] Enable extra low-level configuration options
     Micro-controller Architecture (STMicroelectronics STM32) --->